 If you want to get a good grasp of Make's features, O'Reilly's Managing Projects with GNU Make, Third Edition is an excellent resource, especially when used alongside the official GNU Make manual.
 It is available for purchase as a book (of typical O'Reilly quality) or electronically under the terms of the GNU Free Documentation License.
-Unfortunately, the publishers "cheat" a bit and make the content available only in PDF and they distribute the document as 22 separate PDFs, which makes the data not only difficult to use, but also difficult to adapt under its "open" license.
+Unfortunately, the publishers "cheat" a bit and make the content available only in PDF and they distribute the document as 22 separate PDFs (one per chapter), which makes the data not only difficult to use, but also difficult to adapt under its "open" license.
 Frustrated by O'Reilly's cheeky distribution, i have forked a copy of the book and reformatted it in OpenDocument format.
 The fork contains the entire contents of the 3rd Edition book (except for the index and one now-irrelevant section), all published errata for the book, plus has better intra-document cross-referencing.

 The *.gz files below contain not only the docs but also some ready-to-use sample Makefile code.

-ShakeNMakeShakeNMake is a helper makefile which supplies several useful features for single-directory project trees.
+ShakeNMake is a helper makefile which supplies several useful features for single-directory project trees.
 It is intended to replace the whole configure/make process in source trees for very small, one-shot, or experimental projects.
 It is intended for use on platforms hosting GNU tools such as gcc, the GNU linker, bash, and GNU sed.
 It has undergone only limited testing under Cygwin.
-For the curious: it gets its name from an old American cooking product.
+For the curious: its name is a reference to an old American cooking product.

 Using ShakeNMake is trivial.
-Simply copy shake-n-make.make to your project directory and create a Makefile like this:
+Simply copy

 For a description of how to use all of the provided features, please read the docs in shake-n-make.make.